 Virgin Atlantic Airways will not be able to accept any pets that are under sedation.

-We can fly your pet to and from the following destinations, exceptions do apply:
+We can fly your pet to and from the following destinations, however please check what flight is available before booking your own ticket.

-Barbados, Boston, Chicago, Cape Town, Dubai, Hong Kong, JFK, Johannesburg, Los Angeles, Miami, Narita, Newark, Orlando, San Francisco, Sydney, Vancouver and Washington.
+Atlanta, Antigua, Barbados, Boston, Chicago, Cape Town, Detroit, Dubai, Hong Kong, JFK, Johannesburg, Los Angeles, Miami, Newark, Orlando, San Francisco, St Lucia, and Washington.

 There is a lot of paperwork to consider when flying with your four legged friend.